Vital Records Online

 Order with confidence

-Learn how to order Mississippi Birth Certificates from the Mississippi State Department of Health (MSDH).
+Learn how to order Mississippi Birth Certificate from the Mississippi State Department of Health (MSDH).
 The state fee for a certified copy is $17.00, with additional copies costing $6.00 each.
 The current processing time is 7 to 10 business days.
 Authorized individuals who can order include the certificate holder, immediate family members, and authorized third parties.

-How to Order State of Mississippi Birth Certificates
+How to Order a Mississippi Birth Certificate

-You can now order Mississippi birth certificates through VRO’s online filing service.
-VRO offers a secure and simple way to order birth certificates.
+You can now order Mississippi birth certificate through VRO’s online filing service.
+VRO offers a secure and simple way to order birth certificate.
 We handle the entire application process, ensuring accuracy and ease.
 Your application is securely delivered to the Mississippi State Department of Health (MSDH) for processing, allowing them to issue and mail your birth certificate to you.
 You can place the order yourself in person or by mail through the MSDH by following the specific steps and meeting certain requirements.
 Before placing your order costs, eligibility, requirements, and processing times.

 Person ordering a birth certificate with a phone using VRO